waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mt.
 Moon Fossil Grunt:** A Rocket Grunt at (30,12) on B2F blocks a path and requires a fossil to pass.
     - **Hypothesis 1 (Failed):** Having the revived fossil Pokémon (HELIX) in the PC is sufficient.
 (Result: Grunt did not react).
     - **Hypothesis 2 (Failed):** The revived fossil Pokémon (HELIX) must be the sole member of the active party.
 (Result: Grunt's dialogue was unchanged.
 He still wants a 'fossil' item, not the revived Pokémon.)
-    - **Hypothesis 3 (Next):** The actual 'Helix Fossil' or 'Dome Fossil' item is required, not the revived Pokémon.
+    - **Hypothesis 3 (Confirmed):** The actual 'Helix Fossil' or 'Dome Fossil' item is required, not the revived Pokémon.
+(Confirmed by Cinnabar Lab Scientist).
     - **Hypothesis 4:** A story flag must be triggered at the Cinnabar Island Pokémon Lab.

 # IV.
 Pokémon Data